5 Tips to Help Maximize Your Cruise Experience

 To show your respect for your cabin steward and other crew members as people, take time to greet him or her whenever you meet in the passageway.
 Ask about their home country and family, talk about their job, and talk about how things work on the ship.
 By showing interest and treating them like a person, rather than an employee or servant will go a long way to cementing your brief relationship and will help make your cruise more enjoyable.
 Another simple thing that I do when I cruise is to buy several small boxes of chocolate candies that have four pieces in them.
 I hand these out to room attendants and dinner servers during the cruise.
 While it is an inexpensive gesture, the crew members are always very appreciative and, in my experience, go out of their way to provide a little special attention during the cruise.

-By taking time to do a bit of homework in advance, you can help ensure that you get the best value for your money and have the time of your life when cruising.
+By taking time, to do a bit of homework in advance, you can help ensure that you get the best value for your money and have the time of your life when cruising.
+Thanks for reading the 5 Tips to Help Maximize Your Cruise Experience by the Cruiser At Heart – Bob Lucas, Cruise Author, and Blogger.
+Make your cruise enjoyable – read this.
 To get additional ideas on ways to get the most from your cruises, check out The Complete Guide to Ocean Cruising: Everything You Need to Know for a Great Vacation.